ThomasByr/RL-CartPole/README.md

 - deprecated packages in imported libs : to be removed in python 3.12 and pillow 10
 - cudart64_110.dll not found
+- tensorflow warnings about deleted checkpoint with unrestored values

 **todo** (first implementation version)